This is the second of three principles about data standards, along with data minimisation and storage limitation.

 "accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay".

-Controllers should note the specific reference to the rights of erasure and rectification of personal data.
-In addition, individuals have a right to restrict the processing of inaccurate data and controllers must be able to comply with those rights when exercised.
+Controllers should note that the rights of erasure and rectification of personal data are directly associated with the principle of accuracy.
+In addition, individuals have a right to restrict the processing of inaccurate data and controllers must comply with all the rights when exercised.

 In order to comply with this principle: